 It is almost legendary that the photo at the beginning of a biographical Wikipedia article is not always the most flattering.
 See, for example, this compilation:

-This YouTuber claims that this happens because photos on Wikipedia must be in the public domain.
-That is not entirely correct: works under a open license may also be used.
+That is because only work that has an open license or is in the public domain may be used.
 This means the author has entered into an irreversible licensing agreement, granting permission for the distribution of the work—including for commercial purposes—usually only under the condition that proper attribution is provided.

 Within the free knowledge movement, which Wikipedia is a major part of, the standard set of licenses comes from Creative Commons.
 There are three Creative Commons licenses that are open: